phelpsbp/Data-Warehousing-with-Oracle/Data Warehousing Analysis.md

 # Data Warehousing with Oracle: Designing a Database
-Business Operational Intelligence Analysis: Building a data warehouse using Oracle's MySQL Workbench to integrate different data sources through ETL and provide necessary business intelligence to gain operational advantage.
+Business Operational Intelligence Analysis: Building a data warehouse using Oracle's MySQL Workbench to integrate different data sources through ETL and provide necessary business intelligence through visualizations with Tableau to gain operational advantage.
 ## Table of Contents

 - [Project Overview](#project-overview)